elearning-ostfalia/Proforma-Praktomat/README.md

         </result-spec>
     </submission>"

 'submission.xml' can be transferred as a separate file or simply as data.
+Files are sent as normal 'file upload'.

 Note that embedding the submission file(s) into submission.xml as embedded-txt-file is also supported.

-A sample for a timestamp is: "2019-04-03T01:01:01+01:00".
+A sample for a timestamp is:

+        2019-04-03T01:01:01+01:00

+### Submission with more than one file

+For submitting more than one file you have the folloeing options:

+* create a list of embedded text files in the files section
+* send one zip file containing all submission files
+* set http-file as file name list (comma separated without blanks) and using standard file upload

+Sample for http-file:

+        de/ostfalia/sample/User.java,de/ostfalia/sample/File.java